corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 7. Select **I confirm that the details are correct** and click **Submit**.

-   The token definition is submitted and a success message should be displayed:
+   The token definition is submitted and a success message is displayed:

    {{<
       figure